harshit078/Continental-Hotel-management-system/README.md

-# Hotel Mangement System
+# Continental Hotel Mangement System

-> Tech Stack Used: React.js, Node.js, Bootstrap.css, Axios
+> Tech Stack Used: React.js, Node.js, Bootstrap.css, MongoDB

 ## Prerequisite
 * Use the package manager to install applications prerequisite node_modules for both backend and frontend